cannatag/ldap3/docs/manual/source/tutorial_abstraction_basic.rst

 Cursor and ObjectDef
 --------------------
 ldap3 must know the kind of entry (the LDAP object class) you want to work with to properly manage its attributes.
 You can take advantage of the schema information read by the Server object and ask the ldap3 library to automatically build an ObjectDef.
-We can tryfor the
+We can try for the
-*person* object class, that rapresent a user in LDAP.
+*person* object class, that represents a user in LDAP.
 The Abstraction Layer will walk up the schema up to the root class reading all the mandatory and optional attributes in its hierarchy, building the AttrDefs collection::

     >>> obj_person = ObjectDef('person', conn)